 South Windsor is a medium-sized town located in the state of Connecticut.
 With a population of 25,789 people and six constituent neighborhoods, South Windsor is the 43rd largest community in Connecticut.

-South Windsor is a decidedly white-collar town, with fully 88.13% of the workforce employed in white-collar jobs, well above the national average.
-Overall, South Windsor is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in South Windsor who work in management occupations (12.75%), sales jobs (12.25%), and office and administrative support (11.58%).
+South Windsor is a decidedly white-collar town, with fully 87.69% of the workforce employed in white-collar jobs, well above the national average.
+Overall, South Windsor is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in South Windsor who work in management occupations (12.71%), office and administrative support (11.59%), and sales jobs (11.55%).

 Also of interest is that South Windsor has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in South Windsor is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Other Asian languages.